-Frequently Asked Questions:
+Frequently Asked Questions

-• meet with you and discuss your legal matter on a confidential basis
+- Meet with you and discuss your legal matter on a confidential basis

-• usually provide summary legal advice to you as a creator in the context of the discipline in which you work
+- Provide summary legal advice to you as a creator in the context of the discipline in which you work

-• provide you with legal services after your meeting, and you will not form an ongoing lawyer-client relationship with the lawyer
+- Represent you—you will not form an ongoing lawyer-client relationship with the lawyer

-• listen to your issues and concerns, and discuss and suggest strategies to navigate difficult situations
+- Discuss and suggest strategies to navigate difficult situations

-• summarize or help you interpret legal advice or information given to you by ALAS volunteer lawyers
+- Summarize or help you interpret legal advice or information given to you by ALAS volunteer lawyers

 Meet the Coordinators: